About the Central Virginia COVID-19 Response Fund

 We will consider requests of any amount, but we expect most grants to be between $10,000-$50,000.

 When will grants be awarded?

-Our goal is to process requests quickly and on a rolling basis, with priority given to requests that address immediate needs.
+Our goal is to process requests quickly and on a rolling basis.

 Can my organization apply more than once?